 Our Retirement Distribution Center can help you calculate and manage your MRDs.
 We provide estimated MRDs for your Fidelity IRAs (Traditional IRAs, SEP IRAs, SIMPLE IRAs, Rollover IRAs, and all small-business retirement plans) as well as important news and insights.
 Our system also keeps track of all withdrawals and allows you to set up automated distributions.
 Learn more about our Retirement Distribution Center.

 One exception is Roth IRAs.
 You are not required to take MRDs from your Roth IRA during your lifetime, and you cannot satisfy your Traditional IRA MRD requirement with a withdrawal from a Roth IRA.

 Another exception is retirement plan accounts, if you are still working.
 If you continue to work beyond age 70½, and do not own more than 5% of the business you work for, you may be able to defer taking MRDs from your current employer’s Keogh, 401(k), 403(b), or other employer-sponsored retirement plan until April 1 of the calendar year after the year in which you retire.
+For some older 403(b)s, special rules allow participants to delay MRDs until age 75.
 Please consult your plan administrator to learn more.

 What if my spouse is more than 10 years younger?